jonkiparsky/about/conduct-staff-procedure.md

 ---

-This procedure has been adapted from the Ada Initiative’s guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)" and has been updated by [Otter Tech](https://otter.technology/code-of-conduct-training).
+This procedure has been adapted from the Ada Initiative's guide titled "[Conference anti-harassment/Responding to Reports](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Responding_to_reports)" and has been updated by [Otter Tech](https://otter.technology/code-of-conduct-training).